 Breast cancer surgery is performed to remove as much of the cancer as possible.
 Most women with breast cancer have some form of surgery to treat the breast tumor.
 Surgical procedures can also be performed to see if the cancer has spread to the lymph nodes under the arm or to restore the shape of the breast after a mastectomy.

-Common Types of Breast Cancer Surgery
+What Are the Types of Breast Cancer Surgery?

 Surgery to treat breast cancer ranges from the very complex to simpler approaches that can preserve the breast structure or provide for its reconstruction.
 Surgical procedures include:

 Surgery of this type focuses on conserving as much of the breast as possible.
 These surgical procedures remove only a part of the breast depending upon the tumor size, location and other factors.
 The procedures include:

 - Lumpectomy.
 This surgical procedure removes just the breast lump (tumor) and normal tissue surrounding it.
 Follow-up radiation therapy is generally administered.